IceRaptor/BTDevNotes/Modeling.md

 * Material not loading?
 Make sure you name it CUMODELNAMEbase and CUMODELNAMEweapons.
 For the `chrprfmech_curifleman3base-001` assetbundle, that means the names must be `curifleman3base` and `curifleman3weapons`.
 Camos are just `curifleman3_camo0`.
 * Model not loading, but no NRES?
 Make sure your donor j_Root is under bones/.
 CU will look to match using the /bones object, so leaving it out will cause subtle weird errors.
 * Top level under your assetbundle (i.e. `chrprfmech_curifleman3base-001`) needs to be bones/, mesh/, and camoholder.
+* If a mesh element vanishes in the Mechbay when you zoom in, check the bounding box.
+It's probably not aligned with the mesh, which will cause the game to hide the mesh close-up.
+* If you get mesh tearing, remember you need a 'nomerge' GO under any new meshes you add outside the standard head/torsos/arms/legs

 #### MISC NOTES
 Weapon prefabs in simgame may be getting camo patterns / multiple mats?
 Resetting mat directly fixes the corruption